 BGA need to reballed for a variety of reasons.
 Almost all reballing falls in to the following categories:

-There are numerous methods one can use to reball a BGA component.
+There are numerous methods one can use to reball a BGA chip.
 The method depends on the volume of the rework, the type of package and the alloy being placed on to the device.

 Use micro stencils for holding the balls and printing the paste or flux on to the device